 What Has Changed — Self-Attestation

-Even though the method for providing evidence of compliance with the NIST 800-171 mandate has changed, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
-These documents will still be of use to you on the road to compliance.
+Although the method for providing evidence of compliance has changed with CMMC, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
+These documents will still be useful to you on the road to compliance.

-If you have questions about your NIST 800-171 compliance, contact Corserva, we can help.
+With a security assessment from Corserva, you can meet your compliance objectives for NIST 800-171.
+If you have questions about CMMC, contact Corserva, we can help.

-Corserva offers an easy process to validate your NIST compliance and stop putting your DoD contracts at risk.
-Request a quote for Corserva's NIST assessment services.
+Corserva offers an easy process for compliance with NIST and CMMC.
+Stop putting your DoD contracts at risk.
+Request a quote today.